johnnyiller/johnnyiller.github.io/_posts/2014-12-3-the-importance-of-upsert.markdown

 {% endhighlight %}

 The example looks contrived, and it is if your age is always 24.
 But if each person has a different age and you are now requiring age on signup but also allowing older users to fill in their age on a separate screen then this type of function would make a lot of sense.
-So now that I've convinced you that this type of feature is generally useful, let's do the operation much more efficiently and without as much conditional logic in our code.
+So now that I've convinced you that this type of feature is generally useful, let's do the operation much more efficiently and without as much conditional logic in our code and without two separate database calls.

 {% highlight ruby %}
 client = MongoClient.new